AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 3.3 Upgrade CloudN to the Latest Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  a.
-Login to the CloudN console.
-Open a browser console and type: https://CloudN_Mgmt_IP_Address
+Log in to the CloudN console.
+Open a browser console and type: https://CloudN_Mgmt_IP_Address.
  #.
-Login with username "admin" and password "Aviatrix 123#" (You can change the password later)
+Log in with username "admin" and the password provided by your Aviatrix Support Representative (You can change the password later).
  #.
 Upgrade CloudN to the latest.

 3.4 Configure Insane Moode